barnacl437/webpage/README.md

 This is my personal webpage in which I will show a bit about me, my personal works, blog, experiments etc. I will use this page for my development of HTML skill as well as programming, knowledge sharing, sundry/misc. posting, jokes, stuff, all.

+Edit: my blogging activity is moved to a [Substack page](https://barnacl437.substack.com) in the same handle.
+Read my blogs there for good.

 I created this just to cure/satisfy my willing to create a new own webpage on my hand, using my skill to improve it overtime.
 I decided to keep everything simple for now.

 ## Usage